wfn Web Function First draft

 Validation requirements

-Each package MUST pass the following validations:
+In addition, each package MUST pass the following validations:

 • The base URL MUST be valid as per RFC 3986.